bnafack/Data_Engineering/terraform/practices/README.md

 You must configure **ephemeral ports for return traffic**.
 Without this, you will not be able to use this feature correctly, even if your rules appear valid.

+This also help to connect to internet to install packages if https is allow. ["0.0.0.0/0"]

 ---

 ### EC2 Communication (Private ↔ Public)